E-backtesting: Financial data analysis

 Apart from the NASDAQ index, we perform the e-backtesting procedure on data of a portfolio of $n=22$ stocks from Jan 5, 2001 to Dec 31, 2021.
 Suppose that a bank invests in the above portfolio.
 After each trading day at time $t\in [T]$, the weights are determined by a mean-variance criterion.
 Specifically, the bank solves the following optimization problem:\footnote{We use the mean-variance strategy to illustrate our method for its simplicity, despite its performance may not be empirically satisfactory; see e.g., \cite{DGU09}.
 Recall that our backtesting method does not require knowledge of the trading strategy or the statistical model, and can be applied to any trading strategy.
 There are many other portfolio strategies that can be considered; see e.g., \cite{basak2001value} and \cite{mencia2009multivariate}. }

 where $\mathbf{L}_t=(L^1_t,\dots,L^n_t)$ is the vector of negated percentage log-returns for all stocks in the portfolio with each $\{L^i_t\}_{t\in[T]}$ being modeled by an AR$(1)$--GARCH$(1,1)$ process for $i\in[n]$.
 The bank reports $\VaR$ and $\ES$ of the weighted portfolio by assuming $\mathbf{w}_t^\top\mathbf{L}_t$ to be normal, t-, or skewed-t distributed.
 Some of the assumptions in the estimation procedure are simplistic, and hence we do not expect to obtain precise risk forecasts.
-Suppose that a financial institution reports its risk forecasts based on the naive approach described above.
+Suppose a financial institution reports its risk forecasts based on the naive approach described above.
 We are more likely to get detections if the simplistic assumptions lead to underestimation.
 The detailed setup and the list of stocks can be seen in Section \ref{app:portfolio}.

 Table \ref{tab:es_975_portfolio2005} shows the average forecasts of $\ES_{0.975}$ and backtesting results with different innovation distributions.
 The e-processes are plotted in Figure \ref{fig:es_975_portfolio2005}.
 The portfolio data differ from the simulated time series in the sense that the random losses and risk predictions exhibit much more complicated temporal dependence.
 Detections are obtained in most of the cases for thresholds $2$ and $5$ before large losses come in during the financial crisis in 2008.
-This demonstrates one of the practical advantages of our method, that is, due to the model-free nature, our e-backtesting method is able to detect evidence against risk forecasts when losses and risk forecasts exhibit complicated temporal dependence and achieve non-asymptotic validity.
+Due to the model-free nature, our e-backtesting method is able to detect evidence against risk forecasts when losses and risk forecasts exhibit complicated temporal dependence.
 This enables regulations for most real portfolio investments in financial markets.

-Between the two methods, the GREL method works better than the GREE method for $\ES_{0.975}$ in most of the cases.
-However, there is no clear general guidance on which method dominates the other due to the complexity of the strategy, which may not be known.
-As such, we recommend the GREM method in general.